wp-plugins/metronet-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+Reducing clutter in the interface.
+Removed text option to upload.
+Added default image if no profile image is available.
+Added option to remove the profile image.

 = 1.1.0 =
 Added the ability to remove profile images (aside from deleting the image).
 Added better internationalization capabilities.
 Added compatibility with Theme My Login.